quilime/filebrowser/README.md

-File Browser
+Features
 --

-Lists files with features:
+- Generate thumbs and create gallery for images

-- list files and folders seperately
+- Preview audio files
-- generate thumbs and create gallery for images
+- List files and folders seperately
-- preview audio files
+- Single file for easy including
-- easy to customize and instance
+- Easy to customize and instance
 - BSD license